-Because of many things, Lake Zurich is a great place for families with children to consider.
-First of all, many other families with children live here, making Lake Zurich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lake Zurich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lake Zurich is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lake Zurich’s overall crime rate is lower than average for the country.

 Even though Lake Zurich is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Lake Zurich is a somewhat ethnically-diverse village.
+Lake Zurich is a very ethnically-diverse village.
 The people who call Lake Zurich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Zurich residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Zurich include Irish, Polish, Italian, and English.
+Important ancestries of people in Lake Zurich include German, Polish, Irish, Italian, and English.